GraceXu182/gracexu182.github.io/README.md

 * August 2022, I will join the [New Jersey Institute of Technology (NJ, USA)](https://www.njit.edu/) as a _Tenure-Track Assistant Professor_ in the Department of Data Science, Ying Wu College of Computing.

-* September 26 - 30, 2022, I will give a talk in the [SIAM Conference on Mathematics of Data Science](https://www.siam.org/conferences/cm/conference/mds22) (San Diego, CA, USA).
+* September 26 - 30, 2022, I was invited to give a talk in the [SIAM Conference on Mathematics of Data Science](https://www.siam.org/conferences/cm/conference/mds22) (San Diego, CA, USA).

 ## Selected Publications (* Co-first author)